hanzla-mansuri/Project-2--US_Heart_Patients_Classification_ML/README.md

 Results
 Summarize your key findings here.
 Examples:

-Model achieved an accuracy of XX%.
+Model achieved an accuracy of 100%.
 Significant features contributing to heart disease risk were identified.
 The classification results align with medical expert insights.